 You can make copies of your photos to use in other apps on your Mac.
 You don’t need to download them from iCloud; you just select the photos and export them from your System Photo Library so the other apps can access them.

 In the Photos app on your Mac, select the photos that you want to export.

-Choose File > Export > Export [n] Photos, then choose the export settings you want and click Export.
+Choose File > Export > Export [number] Photos, then choose the export settings you want and click Export.

 Choose a location in the Finder or on an external disk to store your files, then click Export.